winitzki/scall/tutorial/programming_dhall.md

 ### Depth-bounded hylomorphisms

-What we _can_ do is to implelment functions with type signatures similar to those of a hylomorphism, but with extra arguments that explicitly ensure termination.
+What we _can_ do is to implement functions with type signatures similar to those of a hylomorphism, but with extra arguments that explicitly ensure termination.

+In the previous chapter, we have shown how to use a recursion bound and a stop-gap value to create a "truncating hylomorphism".
+We will now implement a similar function when viewing hylomorphisms as general functions of type `t  r`.
+This implementation will not depend on the `fix` function.

-One possibility, [shown as an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion, together with a "stop-gap" value.
+The code is motivated by [an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html).
+One adds a `Natural`-valued bound on the depth of recursion, together with a "stop-gap" value of type `t → r`.
 The stop-gap value will be used when the recursion bound is smaller than the actual recursion depth of the input data.
 If the recursion bound is large enough, the hylomorphism's output value will be independent of the stop-gap value.